 Then you need to pack your pet units carefully in the original boxes with the original constraints and padding.
 Tape the original boxes closed and pack them in another box withAT LEAST 2 inches of protection (foam peanuts or bubble pack or air pillows) around ALL SIDES of the original box.
 WHY?
 See this photo.
 This is a packaged received by Mr. DCC.
 The contents were just fine, thanks to the fact that the shipper followed our suggestions.

-We warranty our installation labor for 90 days.
+I warranty my installation labor for 90 days.

 Parts with manufacturing defects will need to be handled by the manufacturers themselves.